The day OF total knee replacement surgery — after the surgery, that is — is not always the same as the day AFTER total knee replacement surgery.

 He’d been given a different painkiller which was working — no pain — and not only that, but the rehab went great; he was in very high spirits.
 A complete turnaround.

-So if your loved-one seems out of character with abnormal dejection and feelings of hopelessness the day after total knee replacement surgery, realize that the next day, he or she will feel just fine and ready to take on the world.
+So if your loved-one seems out of character with abnormal dejection and feelings of hopelessness the day after total knee replacement surgery, you must realize that the next day, he or she will likely feel just fine and ready to take on the world.